 KANSAS CITY — When Rolf Benirschke lined up to try a 35-yard field goal with 28 seconds to play, the odds were decidedly in his favor.

-After all, the San Diego Charger kicker entered the season with a .710 career percentage, third-best in NFL history.
-He had made 7 of 8 this year, including 2 for 2 in Sunday's game against the Kansas City Chiefs.
+After all, the Charger place kicker had entered the season with a .710 career percentage, third best in National Football League history.
+He had made seven of eight this year, including 2 for 2 earlier in Sunday's game against the Kansas City Chiefs.

 In his nine-year career, Benirschke had missed only one kick that cost the Chargers a game--a 46-yarder two years ago against Denver.
 He had made 32 of 48 kicks (66%) from a range of 30 to 39 yards.

 Inexplicably, and against these seemingly favorable odds, Benirschke's kick went wide left, leaving the Chiefs with a 42-41 victory.

 The odds on Kansas City's winning seemed less favorable than Benirschke's chances of making an intermediate-range field goal from the right hash mark.

 The Chiefs (4-3) were outgained by the Chargers (1-6), 512 yards to 222.
 The Chargers had the ball nearly twice as long, 39 minutes to 21, and ran 95 plays to 50.
 The Chargers enjoyed a 35-13 edge in first downs.
 No team had ever run as many plays or had as many first downs against the Chiefs.

 So how did the Chargers get their sixth straight loss and fall out of contention in the AFC West?